 (n) in the case of a traditional use application referred to in section 54(2)(j), community approval granted as a result of a community participation process conducted in terms of Customary Law.

+(2) In the case of an application for a change in land use purpose as contemplated in section 30(3)(a)(iv) read with section 73 on communal land, must be accompanied by the following documents:

+(a) an application form approved by Council, completed and signed by the applicant;

+(b) proof of54(2)(j), community approval granted as a result of a community participation process conducted in terms of Customary Law;

+(c) a concept site plan;

+(d) the proof of payment of application fees.

 (2) The Municipality may make guidelines relating to the submission of additional information and procedural requirements.

 Application fees